 Buying a business is a significant financial event for a buyer, and most certainly not the time to fly solo.
 You want a team of advisers to guide you through the Business Buying Process as well as someone who can coordinate with your team and the Seller’s team.
 Typically, you team should consist of a Business Intermediary/Broker, legal advisers, financial advisers, and industry experts.

 You can think of a Business Broker/Intermediary as a Business Buying Process Coach.
 The Intermediary is the central figure throughout the process, working through issues that arise, and keeping all the players focused on the end goal.
-This individual not only works with your team but also the seller’s team, insuring a successful sale and transition.
+This individual not only works with your team but also the seller’s team, ensuring a successful sale and transition.
 If you have any questions about professionals you should include on your Dream Team based on your unique situation, your Business Broker/Intermediary can give you some guidance.

 Depending on your situation, you may also consider seeking additional legal counsel, such as an immigration attorney, employment attorney, licensing attorney, or industry specialized attorney.